JLSecOps/JLcyberfortress/scripts/README.md

 # Security Automation Scripts

+## Key Objective
+To automate repetitive security tasks such as log analysis, access control management, and vulnerability detection, improving efficiency and accuracy.

 ## Overview
 This repository includes scripts I have developed for automating security tasks.
 These scripts streamline processes like access control management, log analysis, and vulnerability scanning.